drgomesp/ethos/README.md

 # 🛠 Ethos
->  The Ethereum toolkit for lazy developers.
+> An agency-increasing toolkit for Ethereum developers.

 ## Dependencies